JayJay-101/Splasher/Readme.md

 2 After splash screen there will be One Welcome screen with two buttons  "Login" & "SignUp"  consisting of two fields "Mobile number" and "Password" respectively.

-3 You need to create a local database and store the value for mobile number and password in Database.
+3 stores local database and store the value for mobile number and password in Database.
 Once the user is signed up he can login with same credentials managed by local databse.

 4 When the user is logged in There will be home page with drawer functionality